 SNK’s wager against Nintendo didn’t work out, but it did give the US its first serious non-Nintendo handheld.
 Today, NGPC is championed by retro enthusiasts.
 After spending some time with the console myself, I can see why.

 To put it simply, NGPC is more impressive than GBC in all the ways that matter.

-SNK’s handheld included a 16-bit processor two years before Nintendo would bring its own 16-bit portable, Game Boy Advance, to market.
+SNK’s handheld included a 16-bit processor that doubled the processing power of its most popular competitor, Game Boy Color.
 NGPC used that extra horsepower to display nearly three times the variety of on-screen colors (146 versus GBC’s 56) and 24 more simultaneous sprites.
 In short, NGPC looked better than its toughest competition—but graphics alone do not make a gaming experience.